 It truly was a gorgeous house and had been restored very well.
 But, man, I hated that house and property!

 A large portion of the acre-property was a very steep hill so it wasn’t super usable.
 It was also surrounded by roads on both sides.
 Oh, and I’m 110% sure it was haunted – and not by the Casper-friendly type of ghosts.
 I have never felt so unsettled and uncomfortable as I was in that house.
+I mean we never had stuff fly across the room.
+But everything just felt eerie.
 It constantly felt like we were intruding on someone else’s house.
 And that we were never alone.
 It still gives me chills to this day!

 We did later learn that the house was the home of the original town coffin maker and undertaker.
 It was also partially on cemetery land and located directly down the hill from the town cemetery.
 Soooo, case in point: bad juju all over.
 Funny story: I actually learned how to make smudge sticks for this reason!
 But there wasn’t enough sage in the world to cure that place!